I. ECONOMIC BENEFITS

 To continue the success of both Penn State and our graduate students who seek careers in academia, the University offers graduate students a Graduate School Teaching Certificate.
 This professional development opportunity provides graduate students with invaluable experience to hone their teaching skills, while obtaining formal recognition of their commitment to college teaching.

-The Graduate School supports the Graduate Writing Center (GWC), an important resource to aid in students’ academic and career development by providing free one-to-one peer consultations and interactive workshops for Penn State graduate students across all disciplines and all levels of writing ability, in order to improve their writing skills.
+The Graduate School also supports the Graduate Writing Center (GWC), an important resource to aid in students’ academic and career development by providing one-to-one peer consultations and interactive workshops for graduate students across all disciplines and all levels of writing ability, at no charge to our graduate students, in order to improve their writing skills.